Leaving PIMCO.com

 A table compares the pricing impact that additional taxes may have on a bond trading below the de minimis cutoff in a higher rate environment.

-PIMCO favors municipal bonds priced at a premium, in part because they are less likely to be subject to the tax, liquidity and ultimately price consequences associated with the market discount issue.
+PIMCO favors municipal bonds priced at a premium, in part because they are less likely to be subject to the tax, liquidity and ultimately, price consequences associated with the market discount issue.
 In a rising rate environment, municipal bonds purchased at a premium should provide a greater cushion from the de minimis threshold compared to discount or par securities.
-Higher coupon premium securities may also offer additional protection against rising rates since the front-loaded cash flows (via a higher coupon payment) reduce the security’s overall duration (or market sensitivity to interest rate changes).
+Higher coupon premium securities may also offer additional cushion against rising rates since the front-loaded cash flows (via a higher coupon payment) reduce the security’s overall duration (or market sensitivity to interest rate changes).

 Although many investors view their municipal allocation as buy and hold to maturity, credit deterioration or unforeseen cash requirements may necessitate future bond sales even in buy and hold portfolios.
 Therefore, the potential impact of the de minimis rule should still be considered when choosing between par and premium bonds.